greggbjensen/prdeploy/docs/comment-commands.md

-# prdeploy

-GitHub App that allows the entire build-deploy lifecycle to happen within a feature branch.
-If any problems are found in the deployment, a new commit is done and rolled through without needing multiple PRs.

-# Documentation

-Review the prdeploy documentation at https://prdeploy.readthedocs.io.
+Within the pull request, engineers, QA, and the product owner can work together using **prdeploy** comments as commands to progress the feature to production.
+The intent is for the full lifecycle of development to take place within the pull request, cleaning up all bugs before merging to the `main` branch.
+This makes sure each pull request is clean of bugs and the testing scope is small.

-# Comment Commands
+## Comment Commands

 | Command                                              | Description                                                                                                                         |
 | ---------------------------------------------------- | ----------------------------------------------------------------------------------------------------------------------------------- |